Moravian Instruments Cx series of CMOS astronomical cameras are

 Powerful SIPS (Scientific Image Processing System)

-are supported.
-With full ASCOM standard support, SIPS can be also
+binning etc. With full ASCOM standard support, SIPS can be also

 SIPS also supports automatic guiding, including image